Trex (NYSE:TREX) Updates Q2 2021 Earnings Guidance

-Trex (NYSE:TREX) updated its second quarter 2021 earnings guidance on Monday.
-The company provided earnings per share guidance of – for the period.
+Trex (NYSE:TREX) issued an update on its second quarter 2021 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $295 million-$305 million, compared to the consensus revenue estimate of $278.06 million.

-A number of brokerages have recently weighed in on TREX.
-Truist upgraded Trex from a hold rating to a buy rating and lifted their price target for the company from $100.00 to $120.00 in a report on Monday, April 12th.
-Zacks Investment Research cut Trex from a buy rating to a hold rating in a research report on Friday, February 26th.
-Robert W. Baird lifted their price objective on Trex from $110.00 to $120.00 and gave the company an outperform rating in a research report on Tuesday.
-Truist Securities lifted their price objective on Trex from $20.00 to $125.00 in a research report on Tuesday.
-Finally, JPMorgan Chase & Co. initiated coverage on Trex in a research report on Tuesday.
-They set a neutral rating and a $109.00 price objective for the company.
-Twelve equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-The company has an average rating of Hold and an average price target of $96.22.

 About Trex